mikaelahonen/python-analysis-env/readme.md

 # Template repository for python data analysis
 Use this repository as a base template for new python analysis projects.

+## Download the repository

+### Download
+#### Option 1
-Clone the repository to your computer and remove the `.git` folder to erase the history.
-The initialize a fresh git history with `git init`.
+1. Clone the repository to your computer.
+2. Remove the `.git` folder to erase the history.
+#### Option 2
+1. Download as a zip folder.
+2. Unzip.

+### Start a new GitHub project
+1. Create a new repository to GitHub and follow the instructions.

 ## Setup the environment
-Install virtual environment by `pip3 install virtualenv`.
-Create a new virtualenv by `virtualenv venv`.
+1. Install virtual environment by `pip3 install virtualenv`.
+2. Create a new virtualenv by `virtualenv venv`.
+3. Copy `env_example.sh`, rename to `env.sh` and configure project directory.
+4. Copy `config_example.py`, rename to `config.py` and configure variables.

 ## Start the environment
-The `env_example.sh` contains a template script that you can paste to e.g. Ubuntu editor when starting a development session.
+Paste the shell script in `env.sh` Linux editor to start  a development session.